calebstewart/stewieos/README.md

 Getting Started
 ---------------

 In order to start working with StewieOS, you must build the toolchain.
 This is a long process, so I suggest a few :beers: or a glass of :coffee: on hand.
 It takes a significant amount of time, but should be rather painless.
 Simply run `make toolchain` in the root of the repository, and you should be on your way to building `binutils`, `gcc`, and `newlib`.
-It takes somewhere in the range of hours on my machine to build everything the first time (although, I've never sat to watch it), so good luck.
+It takes somewhere in the range of an hour on my machine to build everything the first time (although, I've never sat to watch it), so good luck.

 Once you have built the toolchain, you can run `make stewieos` to build the kernel, kernel modules, and user space applications.
 These will all be installed within the `sysroot` directory which is effectively the root of the StewieOS disk image.
 You may add files there to have them installed to the virtual image.